 There are times when we load up extensive webpages on our Android smartphones only to experience a lot of lag while scrolling.
 While this may not be a problem on high-end smartphones, it’s indeed a problem on many Android devices.
 As you must have guessed, the “Smooth Scrolling” flag should make scrolling in webpages better when enabled.
 This not only improves scrolling but also incorporates a seamless transition to hide any hiccups.

-Check out these cool Chrome Flags on Android
+Check Out These Cool Chrome Flags on Android

-Chrome Flags are certainly a great way by Google to beta test products, considering users get to try out some of the upcoming features.
+Chrome Flags are certainly a great way for Google to beta test products, considering users get to try out some of the upcoming features.
 Along with the aforementioned flags, there are various other Chrome Flags that you can check out but keep in mind that most of the others are aimed at developers only.

-Well, that’s all from our side, try out these Chrome flags on your Android smartphone or tablet and let us know how you like them in the comments section below.
+Well, that’s all from our side, try out these Chrome flags on your Android smartphone and let us know how you like them in the comments section below.
 Also, if you know of any other Chrome flag that should have made it to this list, do let us know.